Click to go to the harpersguild.com(tm) home page

 Many people who've played autoharps for a while begin to think that there must be a better key layout for the kinds of material they like to do.
 Even folks who thought their 21-chorders were the key to autoharp happiness.

 Don't Try This At Home (Yet).
-This page is simply an overview of some of the ways people reconfigure their 21-chord autoharps to better suit their needs, while still leaving them "chromatic," that is, able to play in many keys.
+This page is simply an overview of some of the most common ways people reconfigure their 21-chord autoharps to better suit their needs.
 You shouldn't attempt any of these tweaks until you have studied the 21-chord section of our Autoharp Repair Overview page, at least.
 But if you have a 21-chorder and you've been thinking, "It would sure be nice if Am was closer to C," or some such, this page can hopefully point you toward useful suggestions.

 Which Modifications Will Be Best for You?
 As you learn and/or struggle with your 21-chorder, you will discover for yourself what chords you seem to be missing, and which chord bars you need to be closer to which other chord bars.
 The following sections describe some of the most common kinds of modification.